SAJIB3489/URSim-ubuntu-22.04/README.md

 ### Prerequisites:

-The prerequisities to install URSim 5.22, the user must install the following software.
-It will ensure that the SRSim will install on Ubuntu 22.04 without any error.
+The prerequisites to install URSim 5.22, the user must install the following software.
+It will ensure that the SRSim will install on Ubuntu 22.04 without any errors.

 Copy the following command: